DexterHuang/CyberCodeOnline/UpdateNote.md

 Step by step [Guide](https://cybercode-online.fandom.com/wiki/GitHub_PR_Tutorial) how to submit a PR on our GitHub

 ## Updates
+### **2021/11/03 v0.710**
+ * BUFF - Gang dungeon boss now is weaker
+ * BUFF - items with health, health regen and shield is 10% stronger, shiled is 20% stronger

 ### **2021/11/02 v0.710**
  * NEW - Added referral program, please see tutorial page for more infomation (Profile -> Tutorial -> Referral)